ak-1/sackman/README.md

 ## Description

-sackman helps you reducing the size of your containers to a minimum.
+Sackman helps you to reduce the size of containers by throwing out all unused files.

 The C code is based on Remi Flament's LoggedFS (https://github.com/rflament/loggedfs).